LukV/haikudo/README.md

 ### 1. Add an OpenAI API key

-Clone this project and add an OpenAPI to it:
+Clone this project and add an OpenAPI key to it:
 1. Sign up for an account with https://platform.openai.com/
 2. Create an API under your account https://platform.openai.com/account/api-keys.
 Copy to key to your clipboard.
 3. In the haikudo directory, create a copy of the file `.env.example` to `.env`.